vadimkerr/drf-chat/README.md

 **View particular message:** `GET /api/messages/<pk:int>/`

+This action is allowed if you are sender or receiver of the message.
 ___

 **Update the message:** `PUT/PATCH /api/messages/<pk:int>/ {receiver:int, text:str}`

+This action is allowed if you are sender of the message.
 ___

 **Delete the message:** `DELETE /api/messages/<pk:int>/`

+This action is allowed if you are sender of the message.
 ___